DEBS 2026: Call for Challenges

 • Strategic R&D leverage: turn a real backlog problem into a public benchmark; obtain diverse solution ideas without contracting multiple vendors.

-• Technical hiring magnet: attract and identify top candidates through leaderboard results, artefact reviews, and finalist Q&A.
+• Technical hiring magnet: attract and identify top candidates through leaderboard results, artifact reviews, and finalist Q&A.

 • Technology benchmarking: receive an independent, apples-to-apples comparison of relevant methods on your data characteristics (skew, bursts, late events, drift).